zabulus/core/src/install/arch-specific/win32/Readme.txt

 Introduction
 ============

-Welcome to Firebird 1.5.3.
+Welcome to Firebird 1.5.4.
 Full details of the fixes and minor enhancements in this release are contained in the release notes.
 These are in the doc/ directory.

 Stability
 =========

-Firebird 1.5 is the first version of Firebird compiled with C++.
-It has been through a long beta and release candidate cycle and is considered to be as stable as its predecessor, Firebird 1.0.3.
-No major problems have been discovered since the original release of Firebird 1.5.0 and as such it is considered as stable as or better than the last release of Firebird 1 (v1.0.3).

 There is no reason to be concerned about using this maintenance release in a production environment.